thegridelectric/gridworks/docs/atn-scada-contracts.md

 # ATN-SCADA Contracts: Overview

-The relationship between an Atomic Transactive Node (ATN) and a Supervisory Control and Data Acquisition (SCADA) system represents a critical partnership in delivering heat to building occupants while supporting a balanced electric griid.
+The relationship between an Atomic Transactive Node (ATN) and a Supervisory Control and Data Acquisition (SCADA) system represents a critical partnership in delivering heat to building occupants while reducing heating costs (and providing grid balancing) through electricity market participation.

-While these systems may be operated by different entities with distinct responsibilities, they must work in concert to:

- 1. Maintain comfortable temperatures for building occupants
+While these systems may be operated by different entities with distinct responsibilities, they must work in concert to maintain comfortable temperatures for building occupants.
- 2. Optimize electricity costs through market participation
- 3. Ensure reliable system operation
- 4. Provide transparent accountability

 The relationship is managed by a set of **contracts**.
-These contracts come in two categories
+These contracts come in two categories.

-  1) **DispatchContracts** These are contracts that last the duration of an energy market period.
+**DispatchContracts** These are contracts that last the duration of an energy market period.
 For example, the initial Millinocket project has `SlowDispatchContracts` that specify using a certain amount of electrical energy within a time period, but do not have any particular power contraints.

-  2) **RepresentationContracts**  These are long-lasting contracts (multi-year) that reflect the relationship between a homeowner and an aggregator.
-They signal the long-standing agreement by the owner of the TerminalAsset to
+**RepresentationContracts**  These are long-lasting contracts (multi-year) articulating the relationship between a homeowner and an aggregator.
+They signal the agreement by the owner of the TerminalAsset to:
-    - have their Scada **agree** to DispatchContracts provided by the Aggregator's AtomicTNode
+- have their Scada **agree** to DispatchContracts provided by the Aggregator's ATN, and
-    - have the Atn enter into market positions on their behalf This contract is designed to be backed by an Algorand blockchain `TaTradingDeed` - a non fungible token that the owner of the heating system provides to an Aggregator.
+- have the ATN enter into market positions on their behalf.

+This contract is designed to be backed by an blockchain Non-Fungible Token that the owner of the heating system provides to an Aggregator.

 ## Distinct Responsibilities
 The ATN and SCADA have separate but complementary roles: